 Closing Shout House 5/27/17 at Rites & Reason Theatre, Brown University

-Deep gratitude to the community elders, organizers, young leaders, and conjurers who offered heart and spirit to this work..
+Deep gratitude to the Center for Slavery & Justice, the community elders, organizers, young leaders, and conjurers who offered heart and spirit to this work..

 Ring Shout Practitioners/ Performance Conjurers: Jude Sandy and Yon Tande